miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for message styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for friendship styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for dm message styles.
-    - Finalized Styles and Conversion from SCSS Vars to CSS for dm members list styles.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for dm server members list styles.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for dm server header nav bar styles.

 ## Backend Changes